-Recapitalization Reason for Sale of Small Businesses
+Recapitalization Becomes Top Reason for the Sale of Small Businesses

 The most recent Market Pulse Quarterly Report found that for the first time in almost three years, recapitalization has replaced burn-out as one of the main reasons that businesses valued at $5-50MM go to market.